FOLLOW US

 Take care as many roads have poor surfaces and bad lighting.

-- seatbelts are compulsory for drivers and passengers
+• to wear seatbelts for drivers and all passengers

 Taxis and buses

-You should use licensed taxis whenever possible, this includes:
+Use licensed taxis whenever possible - this includes:

-- taxis hailed using apps like Yandex or My Taxi
+• taxis booked using apps like Yandex or My Taxi

 Unlicensed taxis are still common, despite licensing laws.
-Despite the legal requirement, many taxis do not have rear seatbelts, so you may want to request a taxi that has them.
+Many taxis do not have rear seatbelts, so you may want to request a taxi that has them.

-Many buses and taxis in Uzbekistan run on compressed natural gas and safety regulations are often not followed.
+Many buses and taxis in Uzbekistan run on compressed natural gas and safety regulations on these vehicles are often not followed.
 Where possible opt for modern vehicles.

 Air travel

-On 19 May 2022, the UK sanctioned Aeroflot, Rossiya Airlines and Ural Airlines.
-It is now illegal under UK law for any British national or British company to do business with these airlines.
-This includes the purchasing of flight tickets.
+On 19 May 2022, the UK introduced sanctions against the Russian airlines Aeroflot, Rossiya Airlines and Ural Airlines.
+It is now illegal under UK law for any British national to buy flight tickets from these airlines.

 Rail travel